Caffeine withdrawal: Diagnosis

 Caffeine withdrawal is recognised as a clinical diagnosis in major diagnostic manuals, including the DSM-5-TR, ICD-10, and ICD-11.
 Diagnosis is based on the presence of characteristic symptoms following a reduction in caffeine intake.

 Differential diagnosis

 The symptoms of caffeine withdrawal can resemble those of other medical and neurological conditions.
 Common conditions that may be mistaken for caffeine withdrawal include migraine and other headache disorders, tension, viral infections, sinus conditions, medication side effects, and other drug withdrawal syndromes.

 Comorbidity

 Caffeine withdrawal is sometimes associated with other mental disorders.
 Conditions that may co-occur with caffeine withdrawal include generalized anxiety disorder, antisocial personality disorder, major depressive disorder, panic disorder, alcohol use disorder (moderate to severe), and cocaine and cannabis use.

-Management
+Treatment

-For those experiencing caffeine withdrawal, headaches may respond to common pain relievers such as aspirin or other analgesics.
+Headaches from caffeine withdrawal may respond to common pain relievers such as aspirin or other analgesics.
 If withdrawal occurs as part of a planned reduction in caffeine intake, gradually tapering consumption is generally recommended to minimize symptom severity.